mbajaj92/Word-Frequency-Count-in-Different-Programming-Constraints/README.txt

 Style6 - CodeGolf
 In this programming style, the only aim is to reduce the number of characters required to execute the required behavior.

+Style7 - InfiniteMirror
+In this programming style, we are supposed to model the solution using Induction, where if the solution works for case n, then the same solution should work for case n+1.
+This concept is primarily implemented using recursion.